ankit-120/zoomAppSample/README.md

 # zoomAppSample

-please use email and app password to send email
+please use your gmail and app password to send email